Varicose Vein Treatment

 What is sclerotherapy?

-Sclerotherapy is a treatment for abnormal veins that involves the injection of various fluids directly into veins.
+Sclerotherapy is a treatment for abnormal veins that involves the injection of various chemicals directly into veins.
 The injection injures the veins.
 The veins usually shrink or die.
 Your body breaks down dead veins.

 What is foam sclerotherapy?